I am a software engineer by day, or at least by morning.

 Tale Of the Troika by Arkady and Boris Strugatsky has a discussion of thinking and driving.

 I read science fiction.
-I have a list of science fiction book recommendations.
-I am starting a collection of reviews and brief comments on books I have read.
+Fifteen years ago I made a list of science fiction book recommendations.
+I should update these some day.
+I occasionally write reviews and brief comments on books I have read.
+I should also update those some day.

 If you like math puzzles, check out this test from George Alec Effinger's novel Death in Florence.